-Dishonest contractors take advantage of this set up by padding the bill and hiring an attorney to sue the insurance company when it does not pay the bill in full or denies the claim.
-Some find the system so lucrative they’ve paid plumbers up to $2,500 for every homeowner who signs an AOB.
-Lawsuits filed by contractors who have been assigned benefits by their clients are on the rise, according to the Tampa Bay Times – AOB claims in Florida jumped from 405 in 2006 to 28,000 in 2016.
-And the rate of this fraud keeps increasing.
+Dishonest contractors take advantage of this situation by padding the bill and hiring an attorney to sue the insurance company when it does not pay the bill in full or denies the claim.
+Some found the system so lucrative that they paid plumbers up to $2,500 for every homeowner who signs an AOB.
+Lawsuits filed by contractors who have been assigned benefits by their clients were on the rise, according to the Tampa Bay Times – AOB claims in Florida jumped from 405 in 2006 to 28,000 in 2016.

 Assignment of benefits abuse, like all insurance fraud, can hurt policyholders.
 The abundance of AOB lawsuits against insurance companies drove up home insurance premiums to offset losses – in fact, this type of litigation is one of the reasons that home insurance costs in Florida have risen considerably in recent years.
 The hope is that the legislation to reform AOB practices will help bring those costs down over time.

 Plus, most AOB agreements permit the contractor to collect their fees from the policyholder if the insurance policy doesn’t cover the damage or the insurance provider won’t pay.
 If the AOB vendor tries to collect from you and you can’t pay, they can place a lien on your property for the amount owed.

 To avoid unscrupulous vendors, watch out for these red flags: